Heritage Across Borders

 We especially welcome sessions and papers that challenge disciplinary boundaries and professional divides, and explore cross-border dialogues.
 What lessons can be learned from Asia where the distinctions between the tangible and intangible are less well marked?
 And how can researchers bridge cultural and linguistic barriers to better understand these nuances?

 Organised by Zhejiang University this major international conference will be held in Hangzhou, China on 1-6 September 2018.
 We welcome session proposals which address the conference theme of boundaries and borders, and cluster around the following suggested sub-themes:

-Heritage and human/non-human relations
+Heritage and Social Justice

-Nations, Regions, Territories
+Nations, Regions and Territories

 Regular Sessions will be allocated one or more standard blocks of 1.5 hours, which will usually consist of four papers of 20 minutes duration (normally 15 minutes for each paper with 5 minutes following each paper for discussion and the remaining ten minutes in each block used for introductory and concluding remarks).
 Proposals for regular sessions should include the following details:

 a session title;

 the names, affiliations and contact details of one or more session organisers/co-organisers;